librz/all-about-typescript/mental-models.md

 But those methods are loose & limited.
 TypeScript comes in and gives us strict types, hence more safety.

-Note: typescript's types only exist in build-time, eventually TypeScript code will be compiled into JavaScript to run in host environments(node, browser, etc)
+Note: typescript's types only exist prior to build, eventually TypeScript code will be compiled into JavaScript to run in host environments(node, browser, etc)

 ### what is type?